near/docs/docs/2.develop/contracts/serialization.md

 languages readily implement a JSON (de)serializer.

 #### Example
-Lets look at a mock example, written only for educational purposes:
+Let's look at this example, written only for educational purposes:

 ```rust
 #[derive(Serialize)]